ringcentral/RingCentral.Net/RingCentral.Net.WebSocket/README.md

 ## 24 * 7 long running applications

+This extension assumes that there will be no network outage.
+If there is a network outage, it will not try to reconnect.

 If you would like to keep your app 24 * 7 running.
-You need to handle some unexpected situations.
-Like network outage.
+You need to handle network outage.

-Below is a sample code to handle network outage.
+Below is a sample code to setup a timer to handle network outage.

 ```cs
 var timer = new PeriodicTimer(TimeSpan.FromMinutes(10));